Random-Liu/simplified-akka-kryo-serialization/README.md

 *   You need to add a new `kryo` section to the akka.actor part of configuration

 		kryo  {
-			# Possibles values for type are: graph or nograph
+		    # Whether Kryo should support object graph serialization
-			# graph supports serialization of object graphs with shared nodes
+            # true: Kryo supports serialization of object graphs with shared nodes
             # and cyclic references, but this comes at the expense of a small overhead
-			# nograph does not support object grpahs with shared nodes, but is usually faster
+            # false: Kryo does not support object grpahs with shared nodes, but is usually faster
-			type = "graph"
+            reference-enabled = true

-			# Possible values for idstrategy are:
-			# default, explicit, incremental
-			#
-			# default - slowest and produces bigger serialized representation.
-Contains fully-
-			# qualified class names (FQCNs) for each class
-			#
-			# explicit - fast and produces compact serialized representation.
-Requires that all
+            # Whether Kryo should support implicit class registration
-			# classes that will be serialized are pre-registered using the "mappings" and "classes"
+            # true: Kryo supports implicit class registration.
+Class can be serialized and deserialized
-			# sections.
-To guarantee that both sender and receiver use the same numeric ids for the same
-			# classes it is advised to provide exactly the same entries in the "mappings" section
-			#
-			# incremental - fast and produces compact serialized representation.
-Support optional
-			# pre-registering of classes using the "mappings" and "classes" sections.
-If class is
-			# not pre-registered, it will be registered dynamically by picking a next available id
-			# To guarantee that both sender and receiver use the same numeric ids for the same
-			# classes it is advised to pre-register them using at least the "classes" section

-			idstrategy = "incremental"

-			# Define a default size for serializer pool
-			# Try to define the size to be at least as big as the max possible number
-			# of threads that may be used for serialization, i.e. max number
-			# of threads allowed for the scheduler
-			serializer-pool-size = 16

-			# Define a default size for byte buffers used during serialization
-			buffer-size = 4096

-			# If set, akka uses manifests to put a class name
-			# of the top-level object into each message
+            # without pre-registration but with lower efficiency.
+            # false: Kryo does not support implicit class registration.
+It will throw an exception when
+            # an unregistered class needs to be serialized or deserialized.
-			use-manifests = false
+            implicit-registration-enabled = true

             # Log implicitly registered classes.
 Useful, if you want to know all classes
-			# which are serialized.
-You can then use this information in the mappings and/or
+            # which are serialized
-			# classes sections
             implicit-registration-logging = false

+            # Define a default size for byte buffers used during serialization
+            buffer-size = 4096

+            # Define max size for byte buffers used during serialization
+            # 1073741824 == 1G
+            max-buffer-size = 1073741824

+            # Define a default size for serializer pool
+            serializer-pool-size = 16

             # If enabled, Kryo logs a lot of information about serialization process.
             # Useful for debugging and lowl-level tweaking
             kryo-trace = false

-			# If proviced, Kryo uses the class specified by a fully qualified class name
+            # If enabled, Kryo uses internally a map detecting shared nodes.
-			# to perform a custom initialization of Kryo instances in addition to what
-			# is done automatically based on the config file.
+            # This is a preferred mode for big object graphs with a lot of nodes.
+            # For small object graphs (e.g. below 10 nodes) set it to false for
+            # better performance.
-			kryo-custom-serializer-init = "CustomKryoSerializerInitFQCN"
+            kryo-reference-map = true

             # Define mappings from a fully qualified class name to a numeric id.
             # Smaller ids lead to smaller sizes of serialized representations.
-			#
-			# This section is mandatory for idstartegy=explciit
-			# This section is optional  for idstartegy=incremental
-			# This section is ignored   for idstartegy=default
-			#
-			# The smallest possible id should start at 20 (or even higher), because
+            # The smallest possible id should start at 9 (or even higher), because
-			# ids below it are used by Kryo internally e.g. for built-in Java and
+            # ids below it are used by Kryo internally.
-			# Scala types
+            # This section is optional.
             mappings {
-				"package1.name1.className1" = 20,
-				"package2.name2.className2" = 21
+                # fully.qualified.classname1 = id1
+                # fully.qualified.classname2 = id2
             }

             # Define a set of fully qualified class names for
             # classes to be used for serialization.
             # The ids for those classes will be assigned automatically,
-			# but respecting the order of declaration in this section
+            # but respecting the order of declaration in this section.
-			#
-			# This section is optional  for idstartegy=incremental
-			# This section is ignored   for idstartegy=default
-			# This section is optional  for idstartegy=explicit
+            # This section is optional.
             classes = [
-				"package3.name3.className3",
-				"package4.name4.className4"
+                # fully.qualified.classname1
+                # fully.qualified.classname2
             ]
 		}

 *   You should declare in the Akka `serializers` section a new kind of serializer: